zacharyfmarion/react-native-heap-profiler/README.md

 } from 'react-native-heap-profiler';

 // Run `npx react-native-heap-profiler --appId=com.your.app.id --outputDir=/path/to/output`
-// to get the heap snapshot from your android device const path = createHeapSnapshot();
+// to get the heap snapshot from your android device (dev only) const path = createHeapSnapshot();

-// Get realtime heap information from hermes const heapInfo = getHeapInfo(path);
+// Get realtime heap information from hermes (production safe) const heapInfo = getHeapInfo(path);
 console.log(heapInfo.hermes_allocatedBytes);

-// Logs the number of bytes allocated by the function const allocationSize = measureAllocationSize(() => {
+// Logs the number of bytes allocated by the function (production safe) const allocationSize = measureAllocationSize(() => {
   new Array(1000000);
 });